Southwold and the Suffolk Coast 1 Grade: Leisurely

 We will also visit nearby Walberswick, a quaint seaside village with unspoilt dunes within walking distance of our accommodation.
 And perhaps we will head inland at some point to discover the charming market town of Saxmundham with its historic buildings and a fine array of independent shops.

-We will stay in a holiday house in or near Southwold.
+We will stay in a large Edwardian holiday house in Southwold.
 Breakfast and lunch are provided on a help yourself basis.
-We will eat together in the evenings either at the accommodation or locally.
+We will eat together in the evenings either at the accommodation or locally (not included).